 1. Recognize your own emotional state.

 When you’re emotional, the punishment or consequence you choose is often extreme and ineffective.
-You’re also more likely to give in when your daughter is nagging, pushing your buttons, or in an extinction burst.
+You’re also more likely to give in when your son or daughter is nagging, pushing your buttons, or in an extinction burst.

 2. Sit down with your partner and get on the same page about rules and consequences.